Parshat Mishpatim

 Ginzberg Legends of the Jews 5:171

-We all know the story.
+The familiar story is this:.
 The wicked city, the angels disguised as travelers, the impending doom.
-But have you ever stopped to consider just how far gone the people of Sodom were?
-Acc...
+But have you ever stopped to consider just how far gone the people of Sodom wer...

 CreationNoah & FloodPatriarchsTorah